GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 ```

 ###  3.7. <a name='Cleaningupalldeploymentandresources'></a>Cleaning up all deployment and resources

-Run the following to destory all deployment and resources.
+Run the following to destroy all deployment and resources.
-> Note: there are some GCP resoureces that are not deletable, e.g. Firebase initialization.
+> Note: there are some GCP resources that are not deletable, e.g. Firebase initialization.
 ```
 cd $BASE_DIR/terraform/stages/gke
 terraform destroy -auto-approve